Qbox commands

 constraint define distance constraint_name atom1 atom2 dist [velocity]

 Define a distance constraint between atoms atom1 and atom2.
 If the optional velocity argument is given, the value of the distance will change at each time step of the simulation at a rate specified by the velocity argument.
-The argument dist must be given in (bohr).
+The argument distance must be given in (bohr).
 The velocity must be given in (bohr/(a.u. time)).

 constraint define angle constraint_name atom1 atom2 atom3 angle [velocity]